 Hotels.com

-Hotels.com is a leading provider of hotel accommodation worldwide, offering booking services through its own network of localised websites.
-Once you reach 10 nights, you’ll have a free night which you can apply at checkout.
+Hotels.com is a leading provider of hotel accommodation worldwide, offering booking services through its own network of localized websites.
+Once you reach 10 nights, you’ll have a free night, which you can apply at checkout.
 You can earn multiple free nights by continuing to book with Hotels.com, though.
-The platform gives travellers one of the widest selections of accommodation on the net, including both independent and major chain hotels as well as self-catering in over hundreds of thousands properties worldwide.
-The company offers a one-stop shopping source for hotel pricing, amenities and availability.
-Find the best deals here.
+The platform gives travelers one of the widest selections of accommodation on the net, including both independent and major chain hotels as well as self-catering in over hundreds of thousands of properties worldwide.
+The company offers a one-stop shopping source for hotel pricing, amenities, and availability.
+Find the best deals on Hotels.com.

 TripAdvisor